Rishabh672003/Neovim/README.md

 ### Credit

-the credit goes to [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) and its author [Christian](https://github.com/ChristianChiarulli) who made this awesome repo and video playlist, this is from where i learned how to make and structure the configs and actually made it work, i used his configs as a base for most of the plugins and modified them for my needs. also i took configs and ideas from [Lunarvim](https://github.com/LunarVim/LunarVim), [Astronvim](https://github.com/AstroNvim/AstroNvim) and [LazyVim](https://github.com/LazyVim/LazyVim)
+The credit goes to [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) and its author [Christian](https://github.com/ChristianChiarulli) who made this awesome repo and video playlist, this is from where i learned how to make and structure the configs and actually made it work, i used his configs as a base for most of the plugins and modified them for my needs. also i took configs and ideas from [Lunarvim](https://github.com/LunarVim/LunarVim), [Astronvim](https://github.com/AstroNvim/AstroNvim) and [LazyVim](https://github.com/LazyVim/LazyVim)

 <div align="center" id="madewithlua">